external-mirrors/phoenix/README.md

 * drm (`libdrm`, `gbm`) - for running Phoenix as a standalone X11 server, when building Phoenix with `-Dbackends=drm` (not currently supported)
 * OpenGL (`libglvnd` which provides both `gl` and `egl`)

+## License
+This software is licensed under GPL3.0-only, see the LICENSE file for more information.

 ## FAQ
 ### Isn't it easier to write a Wayland compositor?
 Despite popular belief, writing a simple X server that works in practice for a wide range of applications is easier to do than it is to write a Wayland compositor (+ related software).\